quantumudit/Sales-Statistical-Analysis/readme.md

 ## Overview

-This project focuses on a statistical analysis of various key metrics that impacts the overall sales of a certain store.
+This project focuses on a statistical analysis of various key metrics that impacts the overall sales of a certain fictitious store.
 We received one year data with daily granularity of the store to perform the analysis.

 The repository directory structure is as follows: